TheOdinProject/css-exercises/CONTRIBUTING.md

 # The Odin Project Contributing Guide

-Thank you for expressing interest in contributing to The Odin Project!
+Thank you for expressing interest in contributing to The Odin Project (TOP)!
 If you are new to contributing to our repos, or to contributing to open-source in general, please be sure to read this guide thoroughly before contributing as it will lessen the chances of any issues arising during the process.

 **Please do not open an issue or pull request (PR) with your solutions to any exercise repo**.
 Your PR will be immediately closed without being merged.
 The exercise repos are for you to do and keep any work on your own local machine or your personal GitHub.